laavanya-wln/Teeth-Segmentation/README.md

 segmentation of the teeth.
 The!goal of this project is to develop a model-based segmentation approach, capable of segmenting the upper and lower incisors in panoramic radiographs.

+The goal of this project is to write an algorithm that is capable of segmenting the 8 incisors automatically using a model based approach.